intel/intel-extension-for-tensorflow/docs/guide/how_to_enable_profiler.md

 ## Usage
 Intel® Extension for TensorFlow* provides support for TensorFlow* [Profiler](https://www.tensorflow.org/guide/profiler), and is enabled by exposing three environment variables (`export ZE_ENABLE_TRACING_LAYER=1`, `export UseCyclesPerSecondTimer=1`, `export ENABLE_TF_PROFILER=1`).

-You use the profiler for tracking the performance of the TensorFlow* models running on the Intel GPU.
+You can use the profiler to track the performance of the TensorFlow* models running on the Intel GPU.

 The GPU profiler supports the following profiling items:
 * kernel_stats